Your Ever Growing Income – Giveaways and U.S. edition

 Regarding the emergency fund, yes, I have sold some stocks to hold cash (about $80k) and I keep the money with Tangerine.

-Henry, I own a bunch of VYM (U.S. ETF) and I’ll likely own more VYM units as I get older.
-I’ve gravitated to buying and holding some low-cost U.S. ETFs for my portfolio.
+Henry, I own some U.S. ETFs (like VYM, VTI) and I’ll likely own more units as I get older.
 I know you’re not a fan of ETFs.
 In fact, you also don’t care (too much!) about the latest set of all-in-one ETFs including any VEQT from Vanguard.

 Why do you not like these products?